George's Dock Building

 George's Dock Building is a Grade II listed building in Liverpool, England.
 It is located at the Pier Head on the city's waterfront.
 It is part of Liverpool's former UNESCO designated World Heritage Maritime Mercantile City.

-It was built in the 1930s in the Art Deco style, to the designs of architect Herbert Rowse.
+It was built in the 1930s in the Art Deco style, and designed by architect Herbert Rowse.
 Occupants of the office space include, Merseytravel, The Liverpool City Region Combined Authority, Mersey Tunnels staff and The Mersey Tunnels Police.
 It also houses ventilation machinery for the Queensway Tunnel and the Mersey Tunnels Tour Offices.

 Building

-The George's Dock Building was designed by Herbert Rowse, chief architect of the Queensway tunnel, and is the most ambitious of the six buildings built to provide ventilation for the 2.1 mile long road tunnel under the River Mersey.
-The building stands to the east of the Port of Liverpool Building on the reclaimed George's Dock, and is bounded by the Strand to the east, Mann Island to the south, Georges Dock Way to the west and Brunswick Street, beyond which is the Cunard Building, to the north.
+The George's Dock Building was designed by Herbert Rowse, chief architect of the Queensway tunnel, and is the most ambitious of the six buildings constructed to provide ventilation for the 2.1 mile long road tunnel under the River Mersey.
+The building stands to the east of the Port of Liverpool Building on the reclaimed George's Dock, and is bounded by the Strand to the east, Mann Island to the south, Georges Dock Way to the west and Brunswick Street, beyond which lies the Cunard Building, to the north.

 The building takes the form of a square engine house, with extensions north and south rising five double-height storeys containing offices.
 Above the engine house is the air shaft, a square column rising to the height of the neighbouring Port of Liverpool building.
 The building is finished in a spare Art Deco style and faced with Portland stone.
 The exterior has a number of sculptures and a decorative frieze, executed by Edmund Thompson and George Capstick.

 To the north and south lie two small raised plazas; the north containing one of the original tollbooths from the tunnel, and the south having a modern art decorative fountain designed by Betty Woodman for the 2016 Liverpool Biennial.